 The scrap fabric was long, and I didn't want to iron what I didn't need, so I cut them both down some, with out measuring them.

 I saw a pattern on the fabric I liked, so I cut an inch around it.
 We need six pieces total: Two tops, Two pieces of batting, two backs.
-Well, that is, if you are making two oven mitts :)
+Well, that is, if you are making two oven mitts :) For the middle (batting) You can buy special Thermal-batting that is heat resistant, or you can use 2-3 layers of regular batting.
+I just took some scrap batting and folded it over for a double layer.

 Now we make a sandwich!
 (Which is the actual term used for putting the three layers together :)